spatiotemporal-data/spatiotemporal-data.github.io/trajectory/feedback.md

 <br>

 By running these codes, there are **18,050,633** data samples and **193,215** unique ID in total on October 1st.
 Therefore, we have **93.42** data samples for each unique ID.

+Are these data only subsamples of the whole data?
+Will we have more samples (> 193,215 unique IDs)?

 <br>